diofant/diofant/docs/aboutus.rst

 Kirpichev, last reqular SymPy's commit is cbdd072 (22 Feb 2015).
 The git history goes back to 2007, when development was in svn.

+The project was named after the Diophantus of Alexandria.
+His "Arithmetica" is one of the earliest known text that use symbols in equations.
+"Diofant" is a transliteration of Диофант, from Russian.

 License
 -------